-Therapy groups that are in the outpatient setting are usually closed, groups, while residential and inpatient groups are most likely to be open groups.
+Therapy groups that are in the outpatient treatment setting are usually closed.
 The therapy groups might be led by a single counselor or single therapist or co-led by at least two therapists.
 Therapists should have training and experience doing group therapy and be licensed.

 The overall role of a therapist should be to lead the group process, ensure that the atmosphere is healthy, safe, productive, and cohesive, set and reinforce guidelines and group rules.
 Group therapists will do the following: